 These clinical resources offer the anesthesia resident unlimited opportunities to obtain the fundamentals of anesthesia, as well as explore areas of subspecialty interest and scholarly activity in both education and research.
 One of the strengths of our program is that our residents get OB and pediatric experience during many of their rotations, not only during dedicated subspecialty rotations.
 The repetitive exposure makes it easier to develop confidence in these key areas of practice.

 Dr. Stephen Ttendo, an anesthesiologist from Kampala, Uganda, holds a faculty position with the McMaster Department of Anesthesia.
 Dr. Ttendo supervises a four-week elective in Uganda for one McMaster anesthesia resident each year.
 The Uganda elective is funded by the Department of Anesthesia at St. Joseph's Healthcare.
+This collaboration was initiated by Dr. Alex Dauphin, an anesthesiologist at St. Joseph's Healthcare, and dates back to 2003.

 In July of each year, the McMaster Anesthesia Residency Program welcomes the addition of new residents to the PGY-1 cohort.
 A unique aspect of our residency program is the collegiality amongst the residents.
 Historically, the McMaster anesthesia residents form a tight-knit group and we share good times with one another, both within and outside of academic settings.
 We also demonstrate collegiality with residents from other Canadian programs, as evident by our residents' annual involvement in the CAS conference and the McMaster-Western Resident Research Exchange Day.
 We are also actively involved in global health development, with two residents being selected every year for an international elective in Uganda.